DeiC-HPC/slurmlearning/text/02_clusterinformation.md

 -------------------

 When you have got access to the cluster, you can use the command `sinfo` to get information.
-Try running the command and you should see output similar to this.
+Try running the command and you should see an output similar to this:

 ```plaintext
 PARTITION AVAIL  TIMELIMIT  NODES  STATE NODELIST